 How to Make a Conference Call on Your iPhone

 The iPhone lets you merge up to five calls at a time to turn them into a conference call.
+The call forwarding and call waiting features on the iPhone are also pretty useful.
 Making a conference call on your iPhone may be easier than getting those same five people in a room at the same time.

 - Make a call.